Andreas1398/THU-LaTeX-Template/README_english.md

 ## Local useage
 Download the entire repository from GitHub (*Code*->*DownloadZIP*), unzip the zip file and open the resulting folder with the LaTeX program of your choice.
 To create the PDF, the file *main.tex* must be compiled.

+Any LaTeX compiler can be used.
+One of them is MiKTeX (https://miktex.org/) or TEXworks.
+Please check for updates immediately after installation to ensure you are using the latest version of MiKTeX or TEXworks!
+Inkscape must be installed on your computer (you may also need to configure the installation path), and the following arguments must be set for pdfLaTeX compilation (Edit -> Preferences -> Typesetting -> pdfLaTeX -> Edit):

+$synctexoption

+--shell-escape

+-synctex=1

+-interaction=nonstopmode

+-undump=pdflatex

+$fullname

+%.tex

 ## Usage of Overleaf
 Download the entire repository from GitHub (*Code*->*DownloadZIP*).
 Create a new project on Overleaf and upload the zip file.
 Now check in the menu whether the following settings match: